benprisby/dotfiles/README.md

 ## Notes

 - Different configurations applied automatically based on machine (OS and/or hostname)
-- The Qt path in `.zprofile` may need adjustment
+- Qt path in `.zprofile` may need adjustment if installed version differs
 - macOS script tested on Sequoia 15.6.1